scrouthtv/termios/README.md

 The library also exposes two file handles: `In` and `Out` which corresponds to the platform's input and output streams.

-This fork also makes use of Go's new, platform-specific, syscall wrappers.
+This fork also makes use of Go's new, platform-specific, syscall wrappers and all "unsafe" code should be removed.